tobiste/geoprofiler/README.md

 ## Example

-This is a basic example which shows you how to create a profile
+This is a basic example which shows you how to create a profile.

 ``` r
 library(geoprofiler)